 The color purple is defined as any variety of colors with a hue between red and blue.
-In the RYB model historically used by painters, purple is produced by mixing red and blue pigments.
+In the RYB model historically used by painters, different shades of purple are produced by mixing red and blue pigments.

 Purple has long been associated with royalty, rarity, and mystery.
-It's been worn by Roman magistrates, Byzantine & Japanese emperors, as well as Roman Catholic Bishops.
+It has been worn by Roman magistrates, Byzantine and Japanese emperors, as well as Roman Catholic Bishops.

-As an artist, it's important to understand this regal color, how it's used in the past until today, what it means and the different emotions it evokes, as well as its different shades, and how to produce them.
+As an artist, it's important to understand this regal color, how it was used in the past until today, what it means, and the different emotions it evokes, as well as its different shades and how to produce them.

 This article aims to help you do just that.